Dhruvmehta18/huffman_coding/README.md

 # huffman_coding
-Simple Rust based implementation of huffman encoding and decoding.
+Huffman Coding is a simple Rust-based implementation of Huffman encoding and decoding.

-This project is from the challenge from this website https://codingchallenges.fyi/challenges/challenge-huffman/ For algorithm implementation details I have taken reference from this https://opendsa-server.cs.vt.edu/ODSA/Books/CS3/html/Huffman.html
+This project was inspired by a challenge from codingchallenges.fyi and the algorithm implementation details were referenced from ODSA - Huffman Coding.

 ## The challenges I faced in this project are -
-1. I faced major challenge while making multiple references to the TreeNode and multiple owners in rust.
-As rust follow ownership model using traditional methods of references doesn't work, and we have to use `Rc::RefCell<HuffNode>` type of node to make multiple references
+1. **Handling Multiple References:** A major challenge was dealing with multiple references to the TreeNode and multiple owners in Rust.
+Traditional methods of using references didn't work due to Rust's ownership model, requiring the use of `Rc::RefCell<HuffNode>` to create multiple references.
-2. I faced major debugging challenge with BinaryHeap comparison as it was not working correctly when I compare first the weights and elements because when the both element was `None` then ordering was not deterministic as when using serde_json the ordering of Hashmap is changed.
-So when decoding the heap will gives wrong order which will make prefixes wrong.
+2. **Debugging BinaryHeap Comparison:** Debugging the comparison in BinaryHeap was challenging because it wasn't working correctly when comparing the weights and elements.
+This issue arose when both elements were None, leading to non-deterministic ordering due to the use of serde_json, which changes the ordering of HashMap.
+As a result, the heap provided the wrong order during decoding, affecting the correctness of the prefixes.
    ```rust
    // Old Implementation